Use the Desktop Wallet#

 • The At disposal amount is the amount you can use for transactions, which excludes staked CCD and CCD in a release schedule.

-• The Staked with… amount shows the amount staked if baking.
+• The Staked with… amount shows the amount staked if the account is a validator or delegator.

-• The Delegation to… amount shows the amount delegated to a baker pool or passive delegation.
+• The Delegation to… amount shows the amount delegated to a staking pool or passive delegation.

 On the Shielded balance tab, you’ll see: